harvester/docs/docs/networking/clusternetwork.md

 ### Network

 A network is an interface in a virtual machine that connects to the host network.
-As with network configuration, every network except the built-in `mgmt` network must be under some cluster network.
+As with network configuration, every network except the built-in [management network](./harvester-network/#management-network) must be under a cluster network.

 Harvester supports adding multiple networks to one VM.
 If a network's cluster network is not enabled on some hosts, the VM that owns this network will not be scheduled to those hosts.